A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Preliminaries

-\paragraph{Other SPARQL features} SPARQL supports features beyond CNGPs such as aggregation, solution modifiers (ordering and slicing solutions), bag semantics (preserving result multiplicity), federation (returning solutions from remove services), entailment and more besides.
-SPARQL further supports different query types, such as \texttt{SELECT}, which returns a sequence of solution mappings; \texttt{CONSTRUCT}, which returns an RDF graph based on the solution mappings; \texttt{DESCRIBE}, which returns an RDF graph describing indicated RDF terms; and \texttt{ASK}, which returns true if some solution mapping is found, or false otherwise.
-In general, however, CNGPs form the core of the SPARQL query language and have been the focus of the majority of research on query processing and optimization.
-For this reason, and for reasons of conciseness, our preliminaries have focused on CNGPs.
+\paragraph{Other SPARQL features} SPARQL supports features beyond CGPs, which include aggregation (group-by with count, sum, etc.), solution modifiers (ordering and slicing solutions), bag semantics (preserving result multiplicity), federation (fetching solutions from remote services), entailment and more besides.
+SPARQL also supports different query types, such as \texttt{SELECT}, which returns a sequence of solution mappings; \texttt{CONSTRUCT}, which returns an RDF graph based on the solution mappings; \texttt{DESCRIBE}, which returns an RDF graph describing indicated RDF terms; and \texttt{ASK}, which returns true if some solution mapping is found, or false otherwise.